thomiceli/opengist/README.md

 ---

-To create and run a development environment, see [run-development.md](/docs/contributing/run-development.md).
+To create and run a development environment, see [run-development.md](/docs/contributing/development.md).

 ## Documentation

-The documentation is available in [/docs](/docs) directory.
+The documentation is available at [https://opengist.io/](https://opengist.io/) or in the [/docs](/docs) directory.

 ## License